abubakar-maker/abubakar-maker/README.md

 - 👀 I’m interested in Coding
 - 🌱 I’m currently learning  React
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me My Instagram https://www.instagram.com/abubakar_butt_2023/
+- 📫 How to reach me My gmail abubakaar9913@gmail.com
 - 😄 Pronouns: bakar coder
-- ⚡ Fun fact: I am in 1st year

 <!---
 abubakar-maker/abubakar-maker is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.